ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 **Note:** We do not store the cumulative work for the finalized chain, because the finalized work is equal for all non-finalized chains.
 So the additional non-finalized work can be used to calculate the relative chain order, and choose the best chain.

-### Notes on Sled trees
+### Notes on rocksdb column families

-- The `hash_by_height` and `height_by_hash` trees provide a bijection between block heights and block hashes.
-(Since the Sled state only stores finalized state, they are actually a bijection).
+- The `hash_by_height` and `height_by_hash` column families provide a bijection between block heights and block hashes.
+(Since the rocksdb state only stores finalized state, they are actually a bijection).

-- The `block_by_height` tree provides a bijection between block heights and block data.
-There is no corresponding `height_by_block` tree: instead, hash the block, and use `height_by_hash`.
-(Since the Sled state only stores finalized state, they are actually a bijection).
+- The `block_by_height` column family provides a bijection between block heights and block data.
+There is no corresponding `height_by_block` column
+  family: instead, hash the block, and use `height_by_hash`.
+(Since the rocksdb state only stores finalized state, they are actually a bijection).

 - Blocks are stored by height, not by hash.
 This has the downside that looking up a block by hash requires an extra level of indirection.
 The upside is